More Gen Zers Consider Trade School Due to Pandemic

 With concerns over the cost of college running rampant, it’s not a big surprise that half of the high school students polled said the federal or state government "should provide additional money to pay off student loans."

 Such concerns are understandable, given the high levels of student debt faced by many Americans.
-And yet, college doesn’t have to end in a mountain of debt.
-By focusing on getting as many scholarships and grants as possible (using search tools such as Scholly or Fastweb), you could lower the cost dramatically.
+And yet, college doesn't have to end in a mountain of debt.
+Focusing on getting as many scholarships and grants as possible (using search tools such as Scholly or Fastweb), could lower the cost dramatically.

-And if you do end up with student loans, be sure to contact your loan servicer and a financial aid advisor to get an idea of the special repayment plans and student loan forgiveness programs out there.
-Such options are often available whether you attend a four-year university or join a one-year certificate program at a trade school.
+Students who do end up with student loans should contact their loan servicer and a financial aid advisor to get an idea of the special repayment plans and student loan forgiveness programs out there.
+Such options are often available for both four-year universities and one-year certificate programs at trade schools.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.